ImaneKABKAB/formation-eazytraining-devops-gitlabCICD/README.md

 Every job must contain at least :

  1.A base image and some services
- 2. stage section to define the working stage
+ 2.stage section to define the working stage
- 3. script section to list instructions
+ 3.script section to list instructions

 Create a .gitlab-ci.yml file in the gitlab repo.